stokito/emailrelay/doc/reference.md

 *   \-\-pid-file &lt;pid-file&gt; (-i)

-    Causes the process-id to be written into the specified file when the program starts up, typically after it has become a backgroud daemon.
+    Causes the process-id to be written into the specified file when the program starts up, typically after it has become a background daemon.

 *   \-\-poll &lt;period&gt; (-O)